Advanced discovery topics#

 Once the docker-compose.yaml file is configured to your satisfaction then follow the standard installation instructions.

-Please note that Hyperview only tests and supports the default configuration that ships with the installation package.
+Hyperview only tests and supports the default configuration that ships with the installation package.

-Docker daemon log management#
+Docker daemon log management

 By default, the Docker software does not perform log rotation for the “local/JSON” logging driver.
 For a standard installation of the Linux Data Collector on a standalone machine, it is easy to miss setting that up and risk potential disk space exhaustion.
 This is especially relevant if you are running the Data Collector software in trace mode while troubleshooting an issue.